datacarpentry/sql-socialsci/_episodes/07-creating-tables-views.md

 Here we want all of the columns from the Crops table but only if the D_curr_crop value is 'rice'.

-Note: please ensure that you run the code above as we will use this new table in a later lesson.
+**Note**: please ensure that you run the code above as we will use this new table in a later episode.

 ## Using SQL code to create views